esphome/esphome-docs/devices/sonoff_4ch.rst

 --------------------

-If you're sure everything is done with the 4CH and have double checked there's nothing that could cause a short in the case, you can put the front cover with the button on the base again and screw everything together.
+If you're sure everything is done with the 4CH and have double checked there's nothing that could cause a short in the case, you can put the front cover back on and screw everything together.

 Now triple or even quadruple check the UART bridge is not connected to the 4CH, then comes the time when you can connect it.